gitnex-org/gitnex/README.md

 ## Note about Forgejo and Gitea version

-Please make sure that you are on latest stable release or later for better app experience.
+Please make sure that you are on the latest stable release or later for a better app experience.

-Check the versions [compatibility page](https://codeberg.org/gitnex/GitNex/wiki/Compatibility) which lists all the supported versions with compatibility ratio.
+Check the version [compatibility page](https://codeberg.org/gitnex/GitNex/wiki/Compatibility), which lists all the supported versions along with their compatibility ratios.

 ## Build from source

-Option 1 - Download the source code, open it in Android Studio and build it there.
+Option 1 - Download the source code, open it in Android Studio, and build it there.

-Option 2 - Open terminal(Linux) and cd to the project dir.
-Run `./gradlew assembleFree`.
+Option 2 - Open the terminal (Linux) and navigate to the project directory.
+Then, run `./gradlew assembleFree`.

 ## Features